The Commission's 2015-2016 Annual Report against the Regulator Performance Framework was approved by the Minister on 21 December 2016.

 The RO Amendment Act will establish the Registered Organisations Commission (ROC), and change the responsibilities and obligations of registered organisations.

-There is no start date yet, but the Fair Work Commission currently anticipates that this will occur in the first quarter of 2017.
+There is no start date yet, but the Fair Work Commission currently anticipates that this will occur in the first half of 2017.

 Once the RO Amendment Act takes effect some functions that are currently undertaken by the Fair Work Commission will be dealt with by the ROC, and some will continue to be processed by the Fair Work Commission.